 Requesting image data from a module causes the following (as shown in Fig. 2.4):

-starts to determine the
+The Host starts to determine the

-image areas needed by Viewer
+image areas needed by Viewer and breaks the

 area down into pages.

-For each page, the Host
+For each page, the Host determines

-the input data the Filter
+the input data the Filter needs for output

 calculation.

-requests the data (as a
+The Loader requests the data (as a

 set of pages) and composes the correct input data for the

-is called to calculate the
+The Filter is called to calculate the

 output page.

-has calculated the
+When Filter has calculated the

 correct output pages, they are composed to the correct image data

-to be used by the Viewer
+to be used by the Viewer.

 All pages of all modules are stored in the cache of the

-if there is enough
+MLMemoryManager if there is enough

 space.